 - Extra pairs of underwear and pants for the whole trip: For your trip, pack extra pairs of underwear and pants for your toddler just in case of accidents.
-You don’t want to spend the entire time doing laundry.
+You don’t want to spend your entire family vacation doing laundry.

 - Laundry detergent: Packing a small container of laundry detergent for your trip will be useful if you end up having to clean some pants and underwear in the hotel sink.
 Isn’t being a traveling parent glamorous??